internetarchive/cicd/README.md

 You can see explanations for the various options here:
 - https://gitlab.com/internetarchive/nomad#customizing
-NOTE: while the snippet examples substitute the documentation of a `variables:` section to the `with:` section (see 'Example Usage & Setup' above)
+- NOTE: while the snippet examples are gitlab repo-centric, mentally substitute the documentation there which says `variables:` to be `with:` (see 'Example Usage & Setup' above)

 ## Want a more custom pipeline?